sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - Integrated two levels
 * Blocker - No blocks yet

+#### Kalikalyan
+* What I did yesterday -  Learned about implementing state design pattern
+* What I will do today - Designed structure of game
+* Blocker - No

 # Day 13 - 19th April

 #### Sricheta